Old age and survivors’ pensions and related benefits

 Reduction of pensions for condemned prisoners in Azerbaijan

 The Court was requested to examine whether Article 109 para.
-1 of the Law of Azerbaijan Republic On Pension Maintenance of Citizens, allowing an 80 per cent reduction of pensions for entitled persons who are incarcerated, was consistent with the right to social protection, contained in Article 38 of the Constitution of Azerbaijan.
+1 of the Law of Azerbaijan Republic On Pension Maintenance of Citizens, allowing an 80 per cent reduction of pensions for entitled persons who are incarcerated, was inconsistent with the right to social protection, contained in Article 38 of the Constitution of Azerbaijan.
 According to […]

 Coherent Constitutions and the Right to Social Protection for Adopted Children in Taiwan